 “Never worry about running out of new sales opportunities …”

-Using an outreach automation tool like GMass (my personal tool of choice), you can connect to a Google Sheet of contacts, add emails in your sequence, and set up a schedule to send them.
+Using an outreach automation tool like GMass (my tool of choice), you can connect to a Google Sheet of contacts, add emails in your sequence, and set up a schedule to send them.

 Your email sequence and schedule can go something like: